|Intermediate Trailer Instructions|

 Step 9 Cut out part 3.
 Cut along the four short diagonal lines that meet the ends of the red lines.

 Step 10 Mark the folds on the underbody.
 In the order from flap C to flap D, the first and last fold should be "valley" folds and the four others should be "peak" folds.
-Refer to the blue part of Figure 1 to see what a cross-section should look like.
+Refer to the blue part of Figure 1.
 The folds on the red lines should be "valley"; the ends of part 3 fold upwards to form the ends of the body.

 Step 12 Repeat the last step for flap D.

 Step 15 Score part 4, the wheels, according to the arrows.
-The two small white square flaps H should also be scored.
+The score mark along the top should not cross the small flaps J and H.

 Step 16 Cut out part 4 and fold it.
-All folds are "peak" folds.
+All folds are "peak" folds except the ones along the top; the little triangular areas should be bent up with a "valley" fold.

 Step 17 Fold the bottom flaps (unlabeled) to the back of the wheels.
-These flaps are not glued to anything and are used only to provide stiffness.
+These flaps are not glued to anything and are used only for stiffness.

 Figure 3 Part 4 after assembly

-Step 19 Glue the completed part 4 onto the end of the body AT THE END WITH THE DOORS.
-The end of the wheel box should touch the vertical wall inside the trailer body (see Figure 2) and the top of the wheel box should touch the inside of the trailer roof; apply glue to the areas shaded in gray in Figure 4.
+Step 19 Glue the completed part 4 onto the end of the body OPPOSITE THE DOORS.
+The end of the wheel box should touch the vertical wall inside the trailer body (see Figure 2) and the top of the wheel box should touch the inside of the trailer roof; apply glue to the areas shaded in gray in Figure 2.
+One end of the roof insulator should fit in the slit at the end of the roof, as shown in Figure 4.
 Make sure everything is centered and square before the glue dries.

 Figure 4 Part 4 after gluing to body

-This completes the assembly of the TGV Duplex intermediate trailer.
+This completes the assembly of the TGV intermediate trailer.
 When you put together several trailers, it is recommended to glue them in a manner similar to that described in Step 19.
+The connection between trailers, when glued, should be as shown in Figure 5 below.

 You can now return to the model page.